Hive Intelligence vs QuickNode

 - Native MCP transport designed for agents — QuickNode is RPC-first, MCP is added on rather than primary

-- Curated agentic workflows (analyze_coin, market_briefing, find_opportunities) — QuickNode exposes raw RPC + add-on endpoints
+- Task toolsets, prompts, schema lookup, and stateful monitoring — QuickNode exposes raw RPC + add-on endpoints

 - Single-key authentication across providers — QuickNode Marketplace requires separate add-on subscriptions